-Lump sum calculator Method statement Step 1.
-Add up: (a) the amount that, if neither the person nor the person's partner had died, would have been payable to the person on the person's payday immediately after the day on which the person dies; and (b) the amount (if any) that, if neither the person nor the person's partner had died, would have been payable to the person's partner on the partner's payday immediately after the day on which the person died; the re esult is the combined rate .
-Step 2.
-Work out the amount that, apart from section 592C, would have been payable to the person on the person's payday immediately after the day on which the person died if the person had not died: the result is the person's individual rate .
-Step 3. comb the person's individual rate away from the pined rate: the result is the partner's instalment ponent.
-Step 4. perio c out the number of paydays of the partner in the d that begins on the day on which the person dies ends on the day on which the bereavement period Step 5. numl iply the partner's instalment component by the per obtained in Step 4: the result is the amount of the sum payable under this section.
+- (a) the amount that, if neither the person nor the person's partner had died, would have been payable to the person on the person's payday immediately after the day on which the person dies; and - (b) the amount (if any) that, if neither the person nor the person's partner had died, would have been payable to the person's partner on the partner's payday immediately after the day on which the person died;

+- Step 2.
+Work out the amount that, apart from section 592C, would have been payable to the person on the person's payday immediately after the day on which the person died if the person had not died: the result is the person's individual rate. - Step 3.
+Take the person's individual rate away from the combined rate: the result is the partner's instalment component. - Step 4.
+Work out the number of paydays of the partner in the period that begins on the day on which the person dies and ends on the day on which the bereavement period ends. - Step 5.
+Multiply the partner's instalment component by the number obtained in Step 4: the result is the amount of the lump sum payable under this section.